Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Underwriting API.md

  ##### 'ResponseType' Object Parameters
- The Response of this API request returns `Task<object>` that indicate the document PDF is generated and retrieved or not.
+ The Response of this API request returns `Task<object>` that indicate the document PDF generated get retrieved or not.